TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 Cowlings Short Sunderland & B-17:

 These have all over, the same cilindric dimensions.
-For the Short Sunderland & 1/10th B-17 ; Ø150mm (6") and for the 1/8th B-17 ; Ø180mm (7").
+For the Short Sunderland & 1/10th B-17 ; Ø150mm (6"), and for the 1/8th B-17 ; Ø180mm (7").

 Therefore these can be made from aluminium stove- or flue pipes (available in many diameters), the rounded nose cowlring can be made from GRP, with the so called balloon method (see further on!).
-A plywood ring has been glued half into the pipe, on this the self formed GRP ring can be glued.
-For this ring you have to make a wooden mould (for example balsa).
-But first there can be glued a motor-dummy to the plywood ring!

-Mouldings & Plugs for the B-17
+Mouldings & Plugs for the 1/8th B-17

 Balloon method.

-Over it comes a 80 grams, or heavier, open wave mat.
-The whole is coated with polyester or epoxy fast-acting (10 min).
-Over this is loosely (no wrinkles) a clearfoil again.
-The start of hardening, (keep an eye on a residue in the pot very well), it begins after about 10 minutes.
-In the meantime, inflate a very large party balloon (For sale in a festive article shop, empty, up to 50cm diameter available.
-Advice Size: Balloon diameter 1.5 to 2x mould diameter, the larger ones to inflate with a bicycle pump or compressor).
+of hardening, (keep an eye on a residue in the pot very well), it begins after about 10 minutes.
+In the meantime, inflate a very large party balloon (For sale in a festive article shop,

 After the start of hardening, the balloon and the outer clearfoil can be removed and then let it harden properly.
-Then the exterior can be sanded wet with waterproof sandpaper, cut off the folded back, slide the product of the mould and remove the inner clearfoil.
+Then the exterior can be sanded wet with waterproof sandpaper, cut off the folded back,

-Naturally, this balloon method is also suitable for other types of polyester parts!
+Of course, this balloon method is also suitable for other types of polyester parts!

 Balloon method Polyester parts

-Cowlings P-61
+Cowlings P-61 & A-26B

-These are not the same diameter over its entire length.
-Therefore a positive wooden mould have to be made first (with plywood formers between balsa blocks, planing and sanding it in shape).
-Then the cowlings (largest diameter Ø210mm) were made entirely of GRP with my balloon method above.
+Therefore a positive wooden mould have to be made first (with 3mm plywood bottom former + some cross-sections and between them balsa blocks, than planing and sanding it in shape).

 P-61 Mouldings & Plugs for Cowlings, Cockpit, etc.